-(Registration number DC48)

-Trading as West Rand District Municipality

-Annual Financial Statements for the year ended 30 June 2020
+(Registration number DC48) Trading as West Rand District Municipality Annual Financial Statements for the year ended 30 June 2020

-27. Government grants and subsidies (continued)
+Figures in Rand 2020 2019 26.
+Government grants and subsidies (continued)

 The grant is used to promote and support reforms in financial management by building capacity in the municipality.